What the critics say

 A carol concert with bells on, this annual appearance [at the Queen Elizabeth Hall] by the City of London Choir – one of the country’s leading amateur outfits – does away with stiff British reserve.’
 The Guardian

-Reviewing a concert given by the choir with Milton Keynes City Orchestra and narrator Jeremy Irons for the inaugural English Music Festival in Dorchester Abbey, October 2006
+Review of a concert given by the choir with Milton Keynes City Orchestra and narrator Jeremy Irons for the inaugural English Music Festival in Dorchester Abbey, October 2006

 The orchestra was joined by the excellent City of London Choir for the two works that framed the concert [Holst’s Two Psalms and Vaughan Williams’s An Oxford Elegy].
 The orchestra, chorus and narrator all caught the melancholic mood of the piece… The choir and orchestra excelled under the adroit direction of Davan Wetton.
 Together, they were able to demonstrate what great English musical treasures have been allowed to gather dust, and to show what a great shame it is that they have been allowed to do so.
 The Independent

-Of the choir’s performance of Janácek’s Otce nás at St John’s Smith Square, April 2006
+Janácek’s Otce nás at St John’s Smith Square, April 2006

 ‘this mosaic-like score came across with flow and propulsion thanks to the sympathetic conducting of Hilary Davan Wetton.
 The choral singing was richly detailed, and softly floated textures contrasted effectively with episodes of full-voiced power.’
 Sunday Telegraph

-Of Fauré’s Cantique de Jean Racine and Requiem at St John’s Smith Square, April 2006
+Fauré’s Cantique de Jean Racine and Requiem at St John’s Smith Square, April 2006

 ‘Pleasure is exactly what this performance generated.’
 Sunday Telegraph

-Of a performance of Haydn’s Mass in Time of War and Vaughan Williams’s Dona nobis pacem with the Royal Philharmonic Orchestra at the Barbican, November 2006
+Haydn’s Mass in Time of War and Vaughan Williams’s Dona nobis pacem with the Royal Philharmonic Orchestra at the Barbican, November 2006

 ‘the choir’s handling of the Vaughan Williams, the difficult chromatic lines tackled with secure intonation and clear, confident articulation, was an achievement of which it can be proud.’
 The Guardian

-Of Bach’s St John Passion at St John’s Smith Square, March 2003
+Bach’s St John Passion at St John’s Smith Square, March 2003

 ‘This performance of the St. John Passion certainly stood out, with the City of London Choir confirming its reputation as a leader among non-professional choruses.
 Next season sees the choir’s fortieth anniversary, but few of its members would have been born when the group was founded: the choir sings with fresh vitality.
 Under the baton of its music director, Hilary Davan Wetton, the opening chorus rolled out majestically, yet there was also a lightness of attack essential in this music.
 Though the choir is hardly small, it can sing with soft control.
 There was a strong sense of performance pleasure here, making for musical results a far cry from those rooted in maudlin routine.
 Such a lively, responsive chorus is well suited to this work, characterised as it is by dramatic interventions.
 The restrained drama of the rush to Golgotha, where the chorus joins the bass soloist, was superbly managed.
 And the consoling final chorus was sung with expressive warmth.’
 The Times